thumbliner/thumbliner/work.md

 ---

 > “And be one traveler, long I stood
-> And looked down one as far as I could
+> And looked down one as far as I could”
+> — Robert Frost

 ---